Atomox/ExampleCode/Tutorials/docker.readme.md

 In linux, these containers run natively, making them more usable in PRODuction environments, as well as on you developer machine.
 Since OSX Yosemite, they even run more natively, and don't require VirtualBox or Parallels.
 That means, they should be less of a hog on your system.

 ## Running Containers
 You can also run single containers without talking to other systems, which can be good for 1-time calls, like compiling a Java application in Maven, or a 1-time SASS compile.
 While you can run multiple containers, and link them this way, it's dumb, messy, and each command is like a 500 character bash command.
-Instead, `Docker-Compose` has a format for a docker-compose.xml file, where you tell each container how to talk to one another.
+Instead, `Docker-Compose` has a format for a docker-compose.yml file, where you tell each container how to talk to one another.

 In `docker-compose`, we define a single file, referencing each container we'll use in our system of containers, declare any volumes (symlinks) into the containers from our computer, and even network them together.
 Then, with one command: `docker-compose up`, we bring the entire system up.